tsuru/redisapi/README.markdown

   a private IP, the private IP is used by the API to manage the server, and the public API is delivered to apps whenever tsuru binds it to a service instance. _Default value:_ the value of ``$REDIS_SERVER_HOST``.

+##Healtchecker

+The `redisapi` has a module that creates healtcheckers for the redis instances created by the api.
+By default the healthchecker is disabled.
+To enable it you should set the environment variable `HEALTH_CHECKER` with the name of monitoring tool that you wants to use.
+Currently only`zabbix` is supported.